-We are nationally accredited for the administration of drug and alcohol testing programs by DATIA or the Drug And Alcohol Testing Industry Association, a long-time trade organization for the drug and alcohol testing administration.
+We are nationally accredited for the administration of drug and alcohol testing programs by DATIA or the Drug And Alcohol Testing Industry Association, which is now the National Drug & Alcohol Screening Association (NDASA), a long-time trade organization for the drug and alcohol testing administration.
 We are also an accredited TPA, Third Party Administrator by NDASA, the National Drug and Alcohol Screening Association.
 So, we maintain both of those certifications and we had to show those organizations that we have very high standards.
 We have policies and procedures.
 We operate in accordance with state laws and Federal laws.
 We do this very professionally.
 So, if you’re looking to hire a TPA, you want to ask about accreditations.

 You want to ask about their Medical Review Officer.
 What’s the turnaround time.
 Are there software integrations with the laboratories and the MRO and the drug testing TPA and you, the employer, to get you results fast.
 When employers call me about drug testing, their number one concerns are how much and how fast.
 Well, we do it very fast.
 One of the fastest in the nation.
 And our prices are fair and affordable.
 They’re not the cheapest, but they’re not the most expensive.
 They’re fair and affordable.